deity-io/falcon-platform-docs/docs/platform/server-v3/data-sources.md

 DEITY Falcon provides also its own Data Source abstract class `FalconRESTDataSource`.
 That class extends [RESTDataSource class](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-datasource-rest) provided by Apollo.
 This Data Source is recommended to be used as base class for data sources that work as resolvers (see [resolvers auto-binding](#resolvers-auto-binding) section above).

-This class provides also set of features that make implementation of custom data sources for Falcon Server easier:
+This class provides also set of features that make implementation of custom data sources for DEITY Middleware easier:
 - pre-configured logger
 - access to cache
 - REST authorization hooks